 - Will you entertain in the kitchen, or only have informal dining there?

 - Do you want some living space open to the kitchen?

-- Do you need a separate utility room, larder or store?
+- Do you need a separate utility room, pantry storage, larder or laundry storage area?

-Alternatively, you could extend at the rear or side of your home to gain extra space.
-In a townhouse it may make sense to convert and/or extend the cellar to form a basement storey, with a lightwell leading up to the garden.
+You could extend at the rear or side of your home to gain extra space; in a terraced house, a side return extension might be all you need to be able to create the kitchen of your dreams.
+In a townhouse, it may make sense to do a basement conversion, with a light well leading up to the garden.

 Small extensions to a house may not need planning permission if they fall within the definition of permitted development.
 Larger extensions, or additions to a flat, always need planning permission.
 Alterations to a listed building always require listed building consent, whether or not the work is permitted development.

 3. How will the extension impact on your garden?

 Extending to the rear of your property?
 No extension should overly compromise the garden, so try to find a balance between creating a workable space indoors and retaining as much outdoor space as possible.
 A good architect will help and advise with this, but if you're unsure, try to visit as many homes with extensions as possible to see what works, and what doesn't.
 Check out our feature on creating an indoor outdoor living space, too.